the Holistic Handyman

 Some signs I made for Ashtanga Yoga in Cambridge.

-A basement I have been remodeling. these are the "after" pictures.
+A basement I have remodeled. these are the "after" pictures.
 This was an unfinished basement.